-Signing up in a gym could be intimidating sometimes, especially if you just started working out.
-But you don’t always have to pay thousands of money in a nearby gym just to stay fit.
-There’s an accessible, easy, and absolutely free exercise that will do your health good more than you expect it to: walking.
+There’s an accessible, easy, and absolutely free exercise that will do your health more good than you expect it to: walking.

-Whether it’s just an hour of walking with some colleagues, the benefits you could gain from it are extremely vast.
-Safe, convenient, and doesn’t require any gym equipment— if you really aim to transform your health, a simple walk in the park could be the start.
+Whether it’s just an hour of walking with some colleagues, the benefits you could gain from it are vast.
+Safe, convenient, and no need for gym equipment—if you want to transform your health, a simple walk within your vicinity could be the best start.
 Here are a few scientific findings behind the benefits of walking:

 Good for the arteries

 A five-minute walk, that’s all it takes.
 If your job requires you to sit all day in front of a computer, it’s best to take a short walk every hour just so you can prevent yourself from suffering endothelial dysfunction—the reduced ability of your arteries to relax and contract, which could potentially lead to increased cardiovascular problems.

 A 2014 study found that people who are suffering from chronic diseases, such as heart disease, diabetes, and breast cancer were “half as likely to die during a one-year period” when they often engage in walking compared to those who rarely hit the streets.
 Another study on more than 50,000 adults who walked regularly at a quick pace were about 20 percent less likely to die, 24 percent of which were less likely to die from heart disease.